felys-lang/.github/profile/README.md

-# What is the Felys programming language?
+# The Felys Programming Language

 This is a fan-made programming language for Elysia.
-The motivation is to create a language where Elysia exists, so regardless of how this language gets developed in the future, there must exist a built-in identifier called `__elysia__` or `——爱莉希雅——`, depending on the language (en/cn) you are coding in.
-Having this organization is just for [myself](https://github.com/FelysNeko) to manage relevant repositories.
+It is a personal project that will continually evolve as I take more CS courses in the future.
+The purpose of this organization is simply for [me](https://github.com/FelysNeko) to manage relevant repositories.

 ## Copyright